Ahmed-Bassem-Elkholy/Nile-air/README.md

 - Ahmed Mohamed Ahmed Mahmoud

 ---

+## 📌 Project Description
+This project aims to create a comprehensive advertising campaign and a new visual identity for Nile Air.
+The campaign focuses on refreshing the company’s brand image and positioning it as a modern, comfortable, and reliable airline for both local and international travelers.

+---
 ## 🎯 Objectives of the Campaign
 - Enhance brand awareness and strengthen Nile Air’s presence in the market.
 - Increase bookings through the official website and mobile application.